craigahobbs/python-build/README.md

 ## Make Variables

-Python Build exposes several make variables that can be modified in your makefile.
+python-build exposes several make variables that can be modified in your makefile.
 For example, to change minimum coverage level failure setting:

 ```